History of Cleveland: Comeback and stagnation, 1980–2005

 By the beginning of the 1980s, several factors, including changes in international free trade policies, inflation, and the Savings and Loans Crisis, contributed to the recession that severely affected cities like Cleveland.
 While unemployment during the period peaked in 1983, Cleveland's rate of 13.8% was higher than the national average due to the closure of several steel production centers.
 It was in these conditions, in addition to Cleveland's default, that the city began a gradual economic recovery under Mayor Voinovich.
-While maintaining the city's stance on Muny Light, Voinovich also oversaw the construction of the Key Tower and 200 Public Square skyscrapers, as well as the development of the Gateway Sports and Entertainment Complex—consisting of Progressive Field and Rocket Mortgage FieldHouse—and the North Coast Harbor, including the Rock and Roll Hall of Fame, FirstEnergy Stadium, and the Great Lakes Science Center.
+While maintaining the city's stance on Muny Light, Voinovich also oversaw the construction of the Key Tower and 200 Public Square skyscrapers, as well as the development of the Gateway Sports and Entertainment Complex—consisting of Progressive Field and Rocket Arena—and the North Coast Harbor, including the Rock and Roll Hall of Fame, Huntington Bank Field, and the Great Lakes Science Center.
 By 1987, Cleveland was not only out of default but was named an All-America City for a second, third, and fourth time.
 After his mayoralty, Voinovich then made a successful run for the governorship of Ohio.

 Voinovich's successor was Democrat Michael R. White, who continued his predecessor's development plans in the downtown area near the Gateway complex—consisting of Jacobs Field and Gund Arena—and near the Rock and Roll Hall of Fame and Cleveland Browns Stadium.
 After serving three times, he declined from running for a fourth term in 2001 and retired to an alpaca farm near Newcomerstown, Ohio.
 Four years later, a federal investigation revealed that, despite the strides that White made in office, he may have accepted bribes from one of his associates, Nate Gray, in exchange for construction and parking contracts.
 However, no charges were made against the former mayor.

 In 2002, White was succeeded by Jane L. Campbell, the city's first female mayor.
 Under the Campbell administration, the economic and civic recovery begun under former Mayor Voinovich appeared to stagnate.
 The national decline of the steel and auto industries continued to hurt the region's economy, the city's public school system languished in the state's "academic emergency" rating, and tight budgets forced layoffs of city employees and cuts in public services.
 Still, several city neighborhoods attracted investment for revitalization, including Downtown, Tremont, Ohio City, Detroit-Shoreway, and parts of Hough.
 In the 2005 mayoral election, Campbell lost to City Council president, Frank G. Jackson.
 Jackson received 55% of the vote while Campbell secured 45% and assumed office as the city's 57th mayor on January 1, 2006.